xjvelazquez/Search-Algorithms/README.md

 Grading
 -----
 We will have a different set of test cases similar to those in `maps.py` and check if the path your algorithms compute return the right cost values.
 Of course, we will also run your code and see if your algorithms behave correctly.
-For instance, if you copy the UCS code to A\*, it will still pass the autograder, but we can easily spot that.
+For instance, if you simply copy the UCS code to A\*, it will still pass the autograder because the optimal cost is the same, but we can easily spot that.

 There are four possible scores, as explained in the first lecture.

-- Full (15 points): Everything is correct: passing all tests and implementing the right algorithms.
+- Full (15 points): Everything is correct, passing all tests and implementing the right algorithms.
-- Almost (13 points): Minor mistakes that led to failure of some tests.
+- Almost (13 points): There are minor mistakes that led to failure of some tests.
 - Half (8 points): Major problems, such as not implementing some of the algorithms, but are in the right direction.
 - Hello (1 point): Almost no attempt but at least you sent something in.